 Following the WG’s agreement on an appropriate legal basis for protections of the Red Cross names under consideration in all gTLDs by the WG (see deliberation details in Section 3 below), it was understood that there are a few variations in how ICANN’s Registry Agreements make reference to a schedule of reserved names.
 Those gTLDs that were delegated pursuant to the 2012 New gTLD Program refer to this schedule as Specification 5; however, gTLDs delegated prior to 2012 (and for which the registry agreements were renewed before 2014) use a different reference method.
 For example, a similar schedule of reserved names in the registry agreement applicable to the .COM gTLD is referred to as Appendix 6.
 As such, the Reconvened WG confirms that all references to a “Specification 5” in this context in relation to those gTLDs delegated prior to the 2012 New gTLD Program refer also to the equivalent schedules and appendices applicable to those registry agreements.

-The WG also notes that the current for gTLDs delegated pursuant to the 2012 New gTLD Program already contains a list of identifiers for Red Cross National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies that were placed under reservation on a temporary basis by the ICANN Board in [INSERT DATE & LINK].
+The WG also notes that the current Specification 5 for gTLDs delegated pursuant to the 2012 New gTLD Program already contains a list of identifiers for Red Cross National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies that were placed under reservation on a temporary basis by the ICANN Board in 2014.
 This interim list of reserved names and the relevant DNS labels will need to be either replaced or reconciled with the definitive list of identifiers (as finalized by the Reconvened Working Group and approved by the GNSO Council and ICANN Board as a result of this policy amendment process) during the implementation process.
-The definitive list proposed by the Reconvened WG can be found as Attachment [ ] to this Initial Recommendations Report.
+The definitive list proposed by the Reconvened WG can be found as an attachment to this Initial Recommendations Report.

 Recommendation #2:

-The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution of May 2017 whereby an exception procedure is to be put in place for cases where the relevant Red Cross organization wishes to apply for their protected string(s) at the second level.
+The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution of May 2017 whereby an exception procedure is to be put in place for cases where the relevant Red Cross Organization wishes to apply for their protected string(s) at the second level.

 The Reconvened WG came to full consensus for this recommendation.